Ludsgit/damage/README.md

 - aura: displays the current tiers of all 4 auras
 - - (type): display current tier of type aura
 - - - (tier): sets type aura to level tier.
 Possible types are "amp", "pres", "mres", "pierce".
 Possible tiers are 0 - 5
-- skill: display current skill modifiers and skill crit rate
+- skill: display current skill factors and skill crit rate
-- - (type) (value): sets skill type modifier to value.
+- - (type) (value): sets skill type factor to value.
 Possible types are "main", "sec".
-Physical and magical modifiers are determined according to class
+Physical and magical factors are determined according to class
 - - crit (value): sets the skill crit rate to value%
 - curse: toggles on/off cruel curse effect
 - sentence: toggles on/off death sentence effect
-- resist: toggles on/off display of boss defenses with total modifier
+- resist: toggles on/off display of boss defenses with total mod
 - shred: displays current shred
-- inspect: toggles on/off display of damage modifier when inspecting someone
+- inspect: toggles on/off display of total mod when inspecting someone
-- - (name) (server): prints total modifier of name from server.
+- - (name) (server): prints total mod of name from server.
 Possible servers: "Yurian", "Seren", "Mystel", "Shakan", "Velik", "Kaia" and "Shen".
 If player is in the same server as you, server argument is not needed
-- power: toggles on/off using power for total modifier calculation
+- power: toggles on/off adding power to total mod calculation
-- equip (jewel.): calculates your total modifier after equipping a linked ring/earring/circlet/necklace.
+- equip (jewel.): calculates your total mod after equipping a linked ring/earring/circlet/necklace.
-- - - rollback/1: calculates your total modifier after equipping the previous set of rolls of a linked ring/earring/circlet/necklace.
+- - - rollback/1: calculates your total mod after equipping the previous set of rolls of a linked ring/earring/circlet/necklace.
 - add: displays whether stats holding is enabled, and if so displays the currently held stats.
-- add (stat) (value): calculates total modifier after adding value to stat.
+- add (stat) (value): calculates total mod after adding value to stat.
 Possible stats are "cp", "pierce", "ignore", "amp", "power".
 Class passives will be applied to the added stat(s).
-Currently not supported when inspecting other players; totalmodifier will be wrong if you inspect another type of class than your own
+Currently not supported when inspecting other players; total mod will be wrong if you inspect another type of class than your own
 - add hold: toggles on/off holding the stats added for the previous command.
-If hold is enabled, total modifier calculation has to be manually requested.
+If hold is enabled, total mod calculation has to be manually requested.

 ### Math

-Total modifier calculated according to the following formulas:
+Total mod calculated according to the following formulas:

-totalModifier = (0.9 * normalCritPow + (typeCritPower / (100000 + typeDef)) * (physAmp * skillPhysFactor + magAmp * skillMagFactor)) * critRate + (1 +  (physAmp * skillPhysFactor + magAmp * skillMagFactor) / (100000 + typeDef)) * (1 - critRate)
+totalMod = (0.9 * normalCritPow + (typeCritPower / (100000 + typeDef)) * (physAmp * skillPhysFactor + magAmp * skillMagFactor)) * critRate + (1 +  (physAmp * skillPhysFactor + magAmp * skillMagFactor) / (100000 + typeDef)) * (1 - critRate)

 where typeDef = max(-33333, baseResist * pierceMultiplier - shred - resistIgnore)

 where pierceMultiplier = max(1 - (pierce / (pierce + 10000)), 0.2)

-and total modifier is multipied by a factor (1 + bonusPower / (basePower + 100)) * (3 + 0.03 * basePower) if power is enabled for calculation.
+and total mod is multipied by a factor (1 + bonusPower / (basePower + 100)) * (3 + 0.03 * basePower) if power is enabled for calculation.

 (formulas taken from tera -theorycraft discord)